ukyuav/BC5-datalogger/README.md

 	column followed by 1 column of data, and an 8 channel recording will have a timestamp followed by 8 columns of data.

+4. Retrieve the created files
+     While the terminal is the preferred method for creating our output files, you can retrieve the files any way you please.
+You can boot the pi up with a monitor, keyboard, and mouse and copy the files to a flash drive with the graphical user interface.
+It is also possible to copy files via ssh over the network on another machine.
+Contact one of the creators for detailed instructions on how to do this.

 #### Notes:
 Ideally this should be a two step process-- take data and then extract and convert data into the correct form.
 We are working on unifying the process and will update the manual as necessary when this occurs.

+Note that when the program is ran from startup, the created files will be read only to users.
+The terminal commands above have been typed assuming sudo priveleges are needed.

 If you have issues with any of the methods described in this guide contact one of the authors.
 If more manuals are necessary we will create